This smoky and spicy vegan chilli con carne features cocoa and coffee to add deep flavours to this Mexican classic.

 I have a staple ‘quick chilli’ method which often makes its way onto our weekly meal plan, either for fajitas, a chilli & rice bowl like those below, jacket potatoes or even burritos.
 It goes: fry an onion and pepper, add tinned lentils or mince, add fajita seasoning, add a tin of chopped tomatoes and a bit of water, and cook.
 It is good, quick and filling, but not what purists would call a chilli.

 So I went in search of some ‘proper’ chilli con carne recipes to turn vegan.
 I’m a fan of Thomasina Miers’ book ‘Mexican Food Made Simple’* – not vegan but some brilliantly easy-but-authentic recipes.
 Some more ideas from Nigella’s recipe and Felicity Cloake’s brilliant article for the Guardian, and my vegan version began to take shape.

-It might surprise you that there’s no tin of tomatoes in this chilli – a little tomato purée, but in fact the base of the sauce is fresh black coffee, with a tablespoon of cocoa added too.
+The base of the sauce is not just chopped tomatoes but also fresh black coffee, with a tablespoon of cocoa added too.
 If you think that sounds like a Starbucks Mocha, think again – it is somehow deeply savoury, a really rich flavour but very different to your bog-standard everyday chilli.